Scripts / Legacy Data Import

 Run-script

 The main file includes the logic of the script.
-This decides the type of the script:
+This determines the type of runner for the script:

 main.py